 Remember Schoolhouse Rock?
 The catchy animated TV series bolstered kids’ classroom lessons.
 The original shorts also feature some dated ’70s ditties.

 That’s where Emmanuel Smith, aka Mr. E in the D, comes in.
-This local educator and father of four is releasing his own educational tunes set to the sounds of today.
+This local educator and father of four has released his own educational songs set to the sounds of today.

 “I’m that ‘different’ type of learner — I’m more auditory and kinesthetic,” explains Smith, who’s dean of culture at University Prep Ellen Thompson Elementary in Detroit.
 “When rhythm or music was involved, that would help me learn.”

-“We’re the loud house,” laughs Smith – who, beyond singing and sampling, plays drums, piano, organ and bass.
+“We’re the loud house,” says Smith – who, beyond acting, singing and sampling plays drums, piano, organ and bass.
 “We’re always making up songs.”
-He hopes his music emphasizes the importance of learning educational building blocks early on.
+He hopes his music and TV shows emphasize the importance of learning educational building blocks early on.

-To stream or download Mr. E in the D’s math and reading mixtapes, visit mreinthed.com.
+To watch The Mr. E Show or to stream or download Mr. E in the D’s math and reading mixtapes, visit mreinthed.com.

 Amanda Rahn, Alana Walker and Kim Kovelle contributed to this post.
 It was originally published in February 2018 and updated in April 2020.